 There’s no two ways about it, it’s messy.

-Making potty training fun
+3. Make potty training fun

-Games, books, rewards (the NHS recommends stickers or small tokens rather than sweets), and plenty of encouragement will get your toddler into the potty mindset.
+When it comes to starting potty training, games, books, rewards (the NHS recommends stickers or small tokens rather than sweets), and plenty of encouragement will get your toddler into the potty mindset.
 There’s more emphasis on making the process fun, allowing for bumps on the road and accepting that it may take weeks or months.

 Make sure everyone is on the same page